j1sk1ss/CordellCompiler/README.md

 ```

 # Examples
-If you want see more examples, please look into the folder `examples`.
+If you want see more examples, please look into the folder `examples` or `tests`.
 Also [here](https://github.com/j1sk1ss/CordellCompiler.PETPRJ/blob/x86_64/vscode/README.md) is a VSCode extension for this hobby language.

-### Example of Printing a Number:
+## Example of Printing a Number:
 ```CPL
 1  extern exfunc printf;
 2